deafmute1/docker-calibredb/README.md

 - [calibre](https://manual.calibre-ebook.com/generated/en/cli-index.html)
 - [Kindle Comic Converter/KCC](https://github.com/ciromattia/kcc)

+Includes calibre plugin DeDRM as well (TODO: allow user to add their own plugins).

 ## Configuration:
-Please refer to docker-compose.yaml.example for an (my) example deployment.
-You need to modify import.config per your own requirements in a persistent mount point.
-A default import.config is created on first run if you don't create one initally.
-It is impossible to headlessly initalise the calibre database (metadata.db) so a pre-created empty metadata.db file has been supplied under /image_root/calibre/defaults/metadata.db and will be copied into place if the user doesn't supply their own from an existing library.
+Please refer to `docker-compose.yaml.example` for an (my) example deployment.
+You need to modify import.config per your own requirements.
+It is impossible to headlessly initalise the calibre database so a pre-created, empty metadata.db file has been supplied under `/image_root/calibre/defaults/metadata.db` and will be copied into place on first run if the user doesn't supply their own from an existing library.

-Please note, imported files are removed from mount.
-This is because using inotify or date created can be unreliable to determine if a file is new.
+Please note, imported files are deleted from mount.
+This is because using inotify or date created can be unreliable to determine if a file is new and there is no pressing reason why the files need to remain after import in the import folder.
 Also you should not download directly into the mount, as it will try to import partially downloaded files.
-Please see host-helper-scripts for some helper scripts to automate moving files to the mount, modify for your use case if necessary.
+Please see host-helper-scripts for some helper scripts to automate moving files to the mount.

 ### Mounts: